HAKORADev/IMDER/Algorithms.md

 - Try different algorithm - each works better with certain image types
 - Adjust image contrast/preprocessing before importing
 - Try different mask selections for mask-dependent algorithms
+- For Drawer: Ensure you're not using pure white (255,255,255) for active drawing

 **Processing is too slow:**
 - Reduce resolution (512×512 is often sufficient)
 - Close other resource-intensive applications
 - Use simpler algorithms (Shuffle/Merge are fastest)
+- For Drawer: Reduce canvas drawing complexity

 **Mask not working as expected:**
 - Use Pen tool for precise manual masks
 - Combine multiple segments for complex shapes
 - For Disguise/Swap, ensure mask covers areas with sufficient pixel variety

+**Drawer-specific issues:**
+- **Too few pixels drawn**: The algorithm intelligently distributes pixels, but very sparse drawings may create minimalist results
+- **Pure white strokes**: Use near-white (254,254,254) instead of pure white (255,255,255)
+- **Brush responsiveness**: Adjust pen size for different detail levels
+- **Canvas refresh issues**: Use the "Reset Canvas" option if drawing display becomes inconsistent

 **Video processing issues:**
 - Ensure FFmpeg is installed and in PATH